education.vic.gov.au

 Corporate

 Corporate staff are responsible for allocating funding under the Student Resource Package (SRP).
-This includes funding for maintenance and minor works, grounds, and annual contracts and essential safety measures.
+This includes funding for maintenance and minor works, grounds, and annual contracts.

 Principal

-Principals must ensure facilities-related SRP allowances (including for maintenance, grounds, and annual contracts and essential safety measures) are fully expended on routine and preventative maintenance, repairs and essential safety measures activities in accordance with the department’s polices.
+Principals must ensure facilities-related SRP allowances (including for maintenance, grounds, and annual contracts) are fully expended on routine, low priority and preventative maintenance, repairs and Essential Safety Measures maintenance and rectification works in accordance with the department’s policies.

 Costs associated with repairs are funded within the Maintenance portion of the SRP.

-Costs associated with routine servicing, inspection, and testing of various items both essential and mandatory are funded within the Annual Contracts and essential safety measures or ACES portion of the SRP.
+Costs associated with routine servicing, inspection, and testing of various items both essential and mandatory are funded within the Annual Contracts portion of the SRP.

 Principals are also responsible for ensuring this expenditure is accurately reported in CASES21 (the administration and finance system for Victorian government schools).